lindbrook/packageRank/README.md

 #### country codes (top level domains)

-While IP addresses are anonymized, `packageCountry()` and `countryPackage()` make use of the fact that the logs attempt to provide corresponding ISO country codes or top level domains (e.g., AT, JP, US).
+While IP addresses are anonymized, `packageCountry()` and `countryPackage()` make use of the fact that the logs provide corresponding ISO country codes or top level domains (e.g., AT, JP, US).
-Note however, that this covers about 85% of observations (i.e., approximately 15% country codes are NA).
+Note that coverage extends to about 85% of observations (i.e., approximately 15% country codes are NA).
 Also, for what it’s worth, there seems to be a a couple of typos for country codes: “A1” (A + number one) and “A2” (A + number 2).
-According to [RStudio’s documentation](http://cran-logs.rstudio.com/), this coding was done using MaxMind’s free database, which no longer seems to be available.
+According to [RStudio’s documentation](http://cran-logs.rstudio.com/), this coding was done using MaxMind’s free database, which no longer seems to be available and may be a bit out of date.

 #### memoization